ngen-brett/gitlab-ce/doc/topics/application_development_platform/index.md

 # Application Development Platform

-The GitLab Application Development Platform refers to the set of GitLab features that can be used by operations teams to provide a full development environment to internal software development teams.
+The GitLab Application Development Platform refers to the set of GitLab features used to create, configure, and manage a complete software development environment.
+It provides development, operations, and security teams with a robust feature set aimed at supporting best practices out of the box.

 ## Overview